 Increasingly, machine learning adds a layer of artificial intelligence to make the automation even more accurate.

-For example, you can automate payments so invoices are routed directly to the correct approver within your organisation.
+For example, you can automate payments so invoices are routed directly to the correct approver within your organization.
 You can automate bank reconciliation so payments are automatically connected with their entry on the statement.

 A little time spent up front investigating and learning how to use automation really can pay dividends with huge time savings for yourself and your team.